 - 451% boost in leads after implementing automation to nurture prospects.

-One dental office increased web traffic by 189%, the number of leads captured by 300%, and new patients generated from their website by 50% after implementing
+One dental office increased web traffic by 189%, the number of leads captured by 300%, and new patients generated from their website by 50% after implementing the strategy.

 According to Hubspot, an industry authority, inbound marketing focuses on attracting customers through relevant and helpful content.